 3. If the expressions include user-supplied slider information, drag the appropriate Map sliders to preview the effects.
-The Map 0 sliders correspond to sliders 0 and 1; the Map 1 sliders correspond to sliders 2 and 3, and so on.
-For information on including user-supplied slider information in expressions, see "Providing User-Controlled Sliders".
+The Map 0 sliders correspond to sliders over a specific supplied to sliders.

-4. When you have correctly set up the filter, click Save to save the expressions in a text file ("AFS parameter file").
-Saving the expression allows you to load and edit the filter in the future.

-5. If you want to use this one instance of the filter only, click OK to apply the filter.
+- 4. When you have correctly set up the filter, click Save to save the expressions in a text file ("AFS parameter file").
+Saving the expression allows you to load and edit the filter in the future. - 5.
+If you want to use this one instance of the filter only, click OK to apply the filter.
 If you want to use the filter more than once, see the next procedure, "To save a custom filter for additional use."